yuukiii/examples/kafka-streams/README.md

 ## Confluent Platform

-The code in this repository requires [schema-registry](https://github.com/confluentinc/schema-registry) from Confluent Platform.
+The code in this repository requires [schema-registry](https://github.com/confluentinc/schema-registry) from the Confluent Platform.
 See [Version Compatibility Matrix](#version-compatibility) for further details, as different branches of this repository may have different Confluent Platform requirements.